 - A code editor will not offer you the option to format text without showing you the code.

 Microsoft Word is not a code editor.
-Well, sure, you can edit code with Word, but you wouldn’t want to because such document editors write tons of their own code “behind the scenes,” invisible to people but all to real for web servers and browsers.
+You can edit code with Word, but you wouldn’t want to because it writes tons of its own code “behind the scenes,” invisible to people but all to real for web servers and browsers.
+Real code editors show you code exactly as you will upload it to your website.

 Choosing an editor